pasytchangwa/Capstone_Project_1/README.md

 [CLICK HERE](https://pasytchangwa.github.io/Capstone_Project_1/) for the online version

+## Project documentation

+[CLICK HERE](https://www.loom.com/share/83b34111765b4e96829142e246440744) to get a brief video presenting the project.
+Thank you for your comments.

 - **This project aimed at setting up a conference website (home page and about page) in mobile and desktop versions (<768px and >= 768px) and the following objectives were expected**:

 - Use semantic HTML tags.